> hypequery

 @hypequery/serve reference

 The serve package turns your metrics into HTTP endpoints, docs, and OpenAPI artifacts.
 This page lists every exported primitive so you can wire the runtime intentionally.
-For a conceptual tour of delivery options, read the Serve overview first.
+For a conceptual tour of delivery options, read the Serve runtime overview first.

 defineServe